Mikkelhost/vrp_scoreboard/README.md

 # vrp_scoreboard

-An VRP scoreboard converted from the esx_scoreboard with is based of the original Stadus_Scoreboard resource.
+A VRP scoreboard converted from the esx_scoreboard with is based of the original Stadus_Scoreboard resource.

 Here is a preview as an admin
 ![Preview image](https://i.imgur.com/K5KnTvf.png)